-Safety Tips For Women Who Travel To Mexico Alone
+Safety Tips For Women Who Travel To Mexico Solo

 When a celebrity gets murdered by her boyfriend in Cancun, is that really Cancun's fault?
 When a woman leaves a bar with a stranger in New York, Chicago or Des Moines, and gets in trouble is it the fault of those cities?
 If you use drugs at home, you are unlikely to not use them in Mexico.
 You are, however, more likely to get into trouble.
 But whose fault is that?